emannet2000/reagent-cookbook/recipes/re-frame-input/README.md

 5. Register subscription to `:name` in our "database"
 6. Create a handler for updating `:name` in our "database"
 7. Subscribe to `:name` in the `home` component
-8. Creeate an input element that will dispatch the `:update-name` handler on-change.
+8. Create an input element that will dispatch the `:update-name` handler on-change.
 Also, create a div to display the updated name

 #### Step 1: Create a new project